 Humectants are ingredients that reduce the loss of moisture.
 They attract water molecules to the hair to keep it hydrated.
 As you can guess, that causes frizz if there is a lot of moisture in the air.
 One example is glycerin.

 If your hair is not moisturized enough it will frizz in its search for more moisture.
-If it has too much protein it will also frizz because it needs moisture.
-And sometimes frizz is a sign your hair needs protein.
+And if it’s too moisturized it will also frizz because it needs more protein.